Robert076/code-buddy/README.md

-# devops-buddy
+# code-buddy

-A command line tool that helps you with your day to day devops tasks such as writing Kubernetes manifests, CI/CD pipelines and more.
+A command line tool that helps you with your day to day code tasks such as writing Kubernetes manifests, CI/CD pipelines and more.